Employee terminal server

 We recommend using the program

 xfreerdp .
-If it is not included in the user's Linux distribution, it can be translated from the source code from the project page
+If it is not included in the Linux distribution used by the user, it can be compiled from source code from the project page

 rpmfind.net ap.
-You can then connect with a command
+You can then connect, for example, with the command

-xfreerdp -d NTFI -u your_login ate.fi.muni.cz (the other program switches the program when it starts up
+xfreerdp -d NTFI -u your_login ate.fi.muni.cz (The program will list other switches at startup

 xfreerdp without parameters).